Table of Contents Quick Navigation

 - They advised the hearing-impaired child's mother to consult a specialist.

-- The authorities permitted us to organize the fair.
+- The authorities permitted us to organise the fair.

 - A musician decided to improve the tonal quality of the pungi.